Sajgon27/WordPress-Theme-for-KK/README.md

 - **SEO Optimized:**
 - **Gulp**

-The project is currently hosted on ksawery.smdweb.pl, it is waiting for uploading content from the administrator, after that it will be transfered to ksaweryknotz.pl.
+The project is currently hosted on ksaweryknotz.pl.

 Design is based on Figma project delivered by Web Designer.